-Up ahead a herd of impala graze.
+Up ahead a herd of impala is grazing.
 Sentinels open their ears, scanning for danger.
 You can sense the antelope are fearful, but nobody knows where the cheetah has gone.
-Scanning around you look again, noticing how the cheetah’s slender frame is very helpful when it needs to disappear.
+Scanning around, you look again, noticing how the cheetah’s slender frame is very helpful when it needs to disappear.

 Silence.
 Nothing is happening.
 You can’t find the cheetah and the impala are happily grazing.
 Then out of nowhere comes chaos.
 Dust rises.
 Hooves sound like a drum roll as the impala scatter.

 Lions and leopards typically pounce onto their prey from behind, biting at the neck.
-Cheetah don’t have that kind of strength.
-Plus, jumping on the back of anything at 120 kph is risky.
-So instead they trip their fast-moving prey.
+Cheetahs don’t have that kind of strength.
+Plus, jumping on the back of anything at 113 kph is risky.
+So instead, they trip their fast-moving prey.

 Every attempt to trip up the impala will cost the cheetah vital fractions of a second.
 It will only have one or two chances to make this crucial move.

-Cheetahs are unable to eat straight away – they’re just too worn out from the running.
+Cheetahs are unable to eat their prey straight away – they’re just too worn out from the running.
 Unless they can hide their kill immediately, it becomes vulnerable to scavengers and bigger cats.

-From a safari vehicle you might watch a cheetah carrying its prey into high grass.
+From a safari vehicle, you might watch a cheetah carrying its prey into the high grass.
 Or even the resonant sound of teeth cracking into bone.